SDXorg/test-models/tests/delay_pipeline/README.md

 This model tests pipeline delays.
 These have some funny interactions with the timestep, as they need to move everything from one bucket to the next each timestep.

+For example, if the delay time is not an integer multiple of the step size, then vensim changes it, forcing it to be so!

 ![Vensim screenshot](vensim_screenshot.png)